 Players of the green team celebrate a victory during the summer football tournament for migrants in the Levante Almeriense region

 The dust rises, and as the game shakes, the boys disappear in a whirlwind of sand in the Almanzora.

-An old worker's cabin, in ruins, in the agro-industrial complex of Almeria.
-Most of the young Senegalese crossed the Mediterranean, bidding for destiny, to work in the Southeast as laborers.
+An old worker's cabin, in ruins, stands as a relic in Almeria's agro-industrial coastline.
+Many young African, crossed the Mediterranean, bidding for destiny, to work in the Southeast as laborers.